ztec/blog/content/post/blog/hello-world/index.en.md

 Also, for me, big platforms should not be the only one to control advices, opinions and reviews

-For example, todays Amazon is almost a mandatory place to get review on "things".
-Even I give too much credits to the yellow stars of the website, and their corresponding reviews.
+For example, today Amazon is almost a mandatory place to get review on "things".
+Even I give too many credits to the yellow stars of the website, and their corresponding reviews.
 Steam concentrate most of the Video games reviews, Imdb for movies, Youtube also for movies, game, music, lifestyle, ...

 Af course there is specialized website doing a wonderful job.

-Basicaly, everything that is hosted on a big platform is available to us on the conditions it make money to the platfom it's on, it does not go against sacred TOS.
-As I alrady contributes enouth to them, I wish to contribute to the free internet.
+Basically, everything that is hosted on a big platform is available to us on the conditions it makes money to the platform it's on, it does not go against sacred TOS.
+As I already contributes enough to them, I wish to contribute to the free internet.

 I will write in English and / or in French.
 I may translate some posts.
 I do not wish tha impose rules on me on this